opendatabio/opendatabio/README.md

 If the install script finishes with success, you're good to go!
 Point your browser to http://localhost/opendatabio.
-The database migrations come with an administrator account, with login 'admin@example.org' and and password 'password1'.
+The database migrations come with an administrator account, with login 'admin@example.org' and password 'password1'.
 Edit the file before importing, or change the password after installing.

 If you have any problems such as a blank page, error 500 or error 403, check the error logs at /var/log/apache and /home/odbserver/opendatabio/storage/logs.